 - a GMO soybean oil with a high level of stearidonic acid, which does not naturally occur in the oil, must be labeled “stearidonate soybean oil”

-Most GMO crops become ingredients in other foods.
-These include:
+Many GMO crops also become ingredients in other foods, for example:

 - corn syrup used as a sweetener

-- corn, canola, and soybean oils in mayonnaise, dressings, and breads
+- corn, canola, and soybean oils in mayonnaise, dressings, and bread

 - sugar derived from sugar beets

 Genetic modification is when scientists insert new DNA into the gene pool of an existing plant.